andrewgibson06/Data-Science-Final-Project/README.md

 The file "ilt20_data_analysis.ipynb" contains all of the code which was used in the creation of the blog post, such as making the graphs.

+All of the neccessary data is already included in the files, so if planning on re-running the web scrape code, please delete the .csv files in order to prevent duplicating the data.